fpapado/react-lazy-images/README.md

 I would love to have contributions on this!
 Are there more patterns that we can expose and simplify?
 Is something not clear?
 See `CONTRIBUTING.md` for details.

 ## License
-MIT License © Fotis Papadogeorgpoulos
+MIT License © Fotis Papadogeorgopoulos

 ## Thanks
 (And inspiration)